BDSM: Fundamentals

 BDSM is an umbrella term for certain kinds of erotic behaviour between consenting adults, encompassing various subcultures.
 Terms for roles vary widely among the subcultures.
 Top and dominant are widely used for those partner(s) in the relationship or activity who are, respectively, the physically active or controlling participants.
 Bottom and submissive are widely used for those partner(s) in the relationship or activity who are, respectively, the physically receptive or controlled participants.
 The interaction between tops and bottoms—where physical or mental control of the bottom is surrendered to the top—is sometimes known as "power exchange", whether in the context of an encounter or a relationship.

 BDSM actions can often take place during a specific period of time agreed to by both parties, referred to as "play", a "scene", or a "session".
-Participants usually derive pleasure from this, even though many of the practices—such as inflicting pain or humiliation or being restrained—would be unpleasant under other circumstances.
+Participants usually derive pleasure from this, even though many of the practices—such as inflicting pain, erotic spanking, ballbusting, or erotic humiliation—would be unpleasant under other circumstances.
 Explicit sexual activity, such as sexual penetration, may occur within a session, but is not essential.
 For legal reasons, such explicit sexual interaction is seen only rarely in public play spaces and is sometimes banned by the rules of a party or playspace.
 Whether it is a public "playspace"—ranging from a party at an established community dungeon to a hosted play "zone" at a nightclub or social event—the parameters of allowance can vary.
 Some have a policy of panties/nipple sticker for women (underwear for men) and some allow full nudity with explicit sexual acts.

 The fundamental principles for the exercise of BDSM require that it be performed with the informed consent of all parties.
 Since the 1980s, many practitioners and organizations have adopted the motto (originally from the statement of purpose of GMSMA—a gay SM activist organization) safe, sane and consensual (SSC), which means that everything is based on safe activities, that all participants are of sufficiently sound mind to consent, and that all participants do consent.
 Mutual consent makes a clear legal and ethical distinction between BDSM and such crimes as sexual assault and domestic violence.

 Flogging of the bare buttocks as seen in this New York street fair is a common practice in BDSM.